argussecurity/docker-cassandra/README.md

 * **argussecurity/cassandra**

   This is probably the image you want, it runs a one-node Cassandra cluster.
-  Built from the `cassandra` directory.
+  Built from the `cassandra` directory0

 * **argussecurity/cassandra:cluster**